mtruel/projet_NN/doc/source/NN2.rst

  Final node positioning
 ------------------------

-Once the list of scores is guessed by the NN2, we have to guess the coordinates of the mesh nodes, and make an interpolation to place the nodes more precisely.
+Once the list of scores is guessed by the NN2, we have to guess the coordinates of the mesh vertices, and make an interpolation to place the nodes more precisely.

 ^^^^^^^^^^^^^^^^^^